dataOtter/CodeFights-Python3/README.md

 # CodeFights-Python3
-My Python3 solutions to the programming problems of increasing difficulty posed in Code Fight's Code Arcade.
+My Python3 solutions to the programming challenges posted daily on CodeFights as well as programming problems of increasing difficulty posed in CodeFight's Code Arcade.